New White Paper: How Digital Media Can Foster Youth Wellbeing

 As they enter their toddler phase, children start to develop more complex social skills and the concept of themselves in relation to others.
 They begin to enjoy more social play, first playing alongside other children, then engaging in mutual play.
 Their emotions become more complicated and can swing wildly as their exploration of the world becomes increasingly independent and intellectually complex.

 Social interactions using technology can be important and stimulating for very young children.
-Grandparents or other family members unable to visit in person or between visits may use video chatting to create or grow family relationships, and may be a first step in using technology — a skill needed in our tech-saturated world.
+Grandparents or other family members unable to visit in person or between visits may use video chatting to create or grow family relationships, and may be a first step in using technology—a skill needed in our tech-saturated world.

 For infants and toddlers, media is used for a variety of reasons.
-Parents report that they feel the amount of time their young child spends on media is about the right amount, and they feel that their child’s media use helps them learn.
+Parents report that they mostly feel the amount of time their young child spends on media is about the right amount, and they are hopeful that their child’s media use helps them learn.
 At this age, a child’s brain has not yet developed to the point that they can learn from digital media as effectively as they learn from interacting with their caregivers and peers.
 Most babies and toddlers are likely better served in their learning by interaction with their physical world than with the digital environment.

 In reality, parents and caregivers use media and devices much of the day for a number of reasons, many of which can be categorized as the demands of daily life.
 For many families, an environment completely free of technology and online media for their children is not realistic, especially as our world becomes increasingly digital.